OlivierLD/raspberry-coffee/Algebra/README.md

 by Jupyter Notebooks.

 **_But_** this might not be the only way.
 That's what we want to show here.
-Why should I learn a scripting language like Python if I already know a programming language like Java?
+_Why should I learn a scripting language like Python if I already know a programming language like Java?_

 There is no reason why Java should lag behind.
 And `HTML5/CSS3/ES6` should also be able to implement the same kind of features as well.

+I'm not looking down on Python, it is popular for good reasons.

 We'll see.